amiltonwong/CarND-Vehicle-Detection/writeup_template.md

 ###Writeup / README

+The entire code are mainly located in `p5.ipynb`.

 **1. Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier**

 ###Histogram of Oriented Gradients (HOG)

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in line 22 through 40 in file `pipeline_hog_det.py`.
+The code for this step is contained in cell 2 in notebook `p5.ipynb`.

-I started by reading in all of the `vehicle` and `non-vehicle` images (line 19 through 20).
+I started by reading in all of the `vehicle` and `non-vehicle` images (cell ).
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]